Silicone Rubber (VMQ) for Gaskets and Pads

 Stockwell Elastomerics manufactures custom gaskets and pads using various silicone rubber materials.
-Silicone is the common name used for polysiloxane polymers.
+Silicone is the common name used for polysiloxane polymers, along with VMQ, VMQ silicone, and VMQ rubber.
 As with many polymers, silicones are manufactured in various forms for use in a multitude of industries; fluids, gels, resins and elastomers are a few examples.
-Polysiloxane polymers in elastomer form are commonly referred to as silicone rubber.
+Polysiloxane polymers in elastomer form are commonly referred to as silicone rubber or VMQ.

 Silicone Rubber as a Core Competence